catseye/SixtyPical/doc/SixtyPical.md

 that routine is called.
 At the end of a routine, all memory locations listed as outputs must be initialised.

+A routine can also be declared as "external", in which case its body need not be defined but an absolute address must be given for where the routine is located in memory.

+    routine chrout
+      inputs a
+      trashes a
+      @ 65490

 Instructions
 ------------